exercism/python/exercises/practice/rotational-cipher/.approaches/ascii-values/content.md

 To properly use modulo for a range we have to make sure that it starts at zero, so we subtract 65.
 To get back to a letter in the ascii range we add 65 and use the [`chr`][chr] method to convert the value to a letter.

-The process is the same for a lowercase letter, but with 97 subtracted to put the letter in the lowercase ascii range of 97 - 123.
+The process is the same for a lowercase letter, but with 97 subtracted/added to put the letter in the lowercase ascii range of 97 - 123.

 Any element that is not a letter (_whitespace or punctuation_) is added directly to the result string.
 When all the elements have been looped over, the full result is returned.